Popular Links

 Another - This automatically sets this angel apart from the others that have the seven trumpets.

-Angel come down from heaven - The significance of the angel/messenger coming down from heaven is that it shows this is a message that has its origin from God.
+Angel come down from heaven - Although the focus of the vision is now upon a heavenly being, its locale is still the earth.
+The significance of the angel/messenger coming down from heaven is that it shows this is a message that has its origin from God.
 Thus this message is of great importance.

 It is also interesting to note that when Satan moves it is not symbolized as coming from above but beneath, the abyss, the sea and the earth.